fdgt-apis/website/docs/getting-started.md

 **Need to simulate a `submysterygift` with 10 Tier 3 subscriptions?** God help you.

 Instead of blowing the wads of cash that you probably don't have, use `fdgt`!
 With `fdgt`, you just have to send the right message to the chat service, and it'll trigger the appropriate event!
-Here's an example of triggering a message with bits in it, again using `tmi.js`:
+Here's an example of triggering a message with bits:

 [[ CodeTemplate template=PRIVMSG channel=TrezyCodes message="bits" ]]